zuazo/node-jmx/README.md

 ## Installation

-Before the installation, you must set your `JAVA_HOME` environment variable to point to the java JRE installation directory.
+Before the installation, you must set your `JAVA_HOME` environment variable to point to the java JDK installation directory.
 For example:

 ```bash
 $ export JAVA_HOME=/usr/lib/jvm/default-java